 Student loan disbursement is how a lender provides your loan proceeds—or the amount of the financial aid you are approved for—to the school for payment of qualified education costs.
 But it starts long before the loan money is handed over from one party to the next.

-Student loan disbursement begins with your application for federal student aid or private student loan.
+Student loan disbursement begins when you apply for student loans.
 The lender reviews your application details, either through the FAFSA or through a private lender application, and determines if you are good fit for receiving student loan funds.

 For federal student loans, this is based on your enrollment, your dependency status, and your year in school.
 For private student loans, whether you’re approved during the application process relies heavily on your credit history, income, or whether a co-signer is available.